QUELIMMUNE

 What is QUELIMMUNE?

-• QUELIMMUNE, also known as the Selective Cytopheretic Device for Pediatrics (SCD-PED), is a humanitarian medical device to treat pediatric patients with acute kidney injury (AKI) due to sepsis or a septic condition.
-The device is connected in-line to an existing hemodialysis delivery system’s extracorporeal continuous kidney replacement therapy (CKRT) circuit.
+- QUELIMMUNE, also known as the Selective Cytopheretic Device for Pediatrics (SCD-PED), is a humanitarian medical device to treat pediatric patients with acute kidney injury (AKI) due to sepsis or a septic condition.
+The device is connected in-line to an existing hemodialysis delivery system’s extracorporeal continuous renal replacement therapy (CRRT) circuit.

 QUELIMMUNE Can Be Efficiently Added to Existing Workflows